TADA-A/TADA-A/README.md

 ## 2. Prerequisites

 ### 2.1 bedtools
-Bedtools need to be installed and added to your PATH.
-We suggest using v2.17.0, which has been provided in the companion files for you to download.
-Other versions might be incompatible because of modification of input arguments for some of the sub-functions of bedtools.
+We used bedtools v2.17.0, which has been provided with TADA-A. Other versions might be incompatible because of modification of input arguments for some of the sub-functions of bedtools.
+But you don't need to worry about this issue.
+Executables are included in `external_tools/bedtools-2.17.0/bin/` and ready to use after loading the R functions.

 ### 2.2 bigWigAverageOverBed
 This executable has been added in the `external_tools` folder.